 You know it's Easter time when our children become inundated with sugary candy and toys left and right.
 It may even be worse than Halloween!
 From an early age, we decided that while we have to uphold special diets for my health, we didn't want our kids to feel left out of the traditions that come with holidays.
 Easter is one of those times that I still love to have an egg hunt with treats and goodies inside, and hide a beautiful basket full of fun things for them to find in the morning.

-They are always free of artificial colors or flavors and high fructose corn syrup, and they carry a lot of brands that use organic sweeteners, and are free of GMOs and of the top 8 allergens as well.
+Every time I post photos of the treats that I occasionally send in Asher's lunch, I get loads of questions about where to find better alternatives to candy.
+We don't buy them all the time, but when we do, they are always free of artificial colors or flavors and high fructose corn syrup, use organic sweeteners, and are free of GMOs and of the top 8 allergens.
 Staying away from those items is important to us, and it's so nice to still have treats that I can feel comfortable occasionally giving to my kids.

 If you're tasked with putting together a basket for the hostess or an adult friend, try something a little more practical.
 In the true spirit of Easter and celebrating new life, a beautiful outdoor pot with a few packets of seeds and some potted herbs to plant is a beautiful alternative to a basket full of sweets.

 The potted herbs are usually right outside the front doors of your grocery store or in the floral department, and seeds can usually be found near the produce department or of course at a garden nursery.
 Those pastel plastic woven baskets typically go to waste afterwards, so a pot makes an alternative lovely useable vessel.
 Plus it is a fun activity to get to plant the herbs or seeds and watch them grow, then get to use them in your kitchen!
 I also love to take one bouquet full of spring blooms to whomever is hosting us for Easter brunch.